DetectionsDetection as Code

 - email

-# Optional: A notification template name to override the defualt channel template if this detection triggers.
+# Optional: A notification template name to override the default channel template if this detection triggers.

 notificationTemplate: aws_template